UROFND-repo/NLP_semantic-trauma-ontology/README.md

 5. inspect false-positive and false-negative classifications; and
 6. manually verify sensitive relational indicators before publication.

-The framework should not be used to infer unreported trauma, establish perpetrator identity, make diagnoses, or guide individual treatment without clinical review.

-## Data protection

-Only ontology code, documentation, and synthetic examples should be published.
-Raw narratives, participant identifiers, segment tables, and participant-level semantic outputs must not be committed to a public repository.

 ## Terms of use and attribution